When is the best time to go whitewater rafting in Colorado?

 High water is the most exciting time to go whitewater rafting.
 On the Arkansas River this usually occurs between the third week of May through the third week of June.
 Big waves, large hydraulics and swift current are characteristics of rafting at high water.
 Age restrictions may rise during this time, but family-friendly rafting can still be found for kids as young as six years old.

 Late-June through mid-August

 Medium water levels typically occur from late-June through mid-August.
 These flows are perfect for young families, but this is also a great time to experience advanced whitewater sections of the Arkansas River like the Royal Gorge, the Numbers and Pine Creek, which are often closed during high water.
 Medium flows are typically found during the warmest time of year.
-This is also considered peak tourist season, so try to book your raft trip during the week if possible or in advance if you want to raft on the weekend.
+This is also considered peak tourist season, so try to book your raft trip during the week if possible or in advance, if you want to raft on the weekend.

 Early-May and late-August

-Low water is usually found during early season (before runoff) and late season (after runoff).
+Low water is usually found during the early season (before runoff) and late season (after runoff).
 Visitors can expect a lower water level from early April until mid-May.
 As it warms up, snow in the mountains begins to melt creating high water conditions.
 In mid-August low water returns until the following spring.
-The low water season offers more technical rapids and less people.
+The low water season offers more technical rapids and fewer people.
 Early spring and late summer are also the best times to see wildlife on the river.

 Other considerations when planning your Colorado rafting trip